kisswiki/kisswiki/src/os/nixos/installation.md

 ## running webpack scripts with watching enabled in vscode integrated terminal causes system to crawl

 I use tilix instead and it works good.
 And it has vertical splitting.

+ctrl+alt+r to open terminal on the right

+I have also enabled "Run command as a login shell" as I got some warning from tilix https://gnunn1.github.io/tilix-web/manual/vteconfig/